baby nursery

 This information is accurate and complete to the best of our knowledge but we make no guarantees in this regard.

-We believe that the information provided on this site can help protect your baby against high chair accidents, however, an infant's safety is the responsibility of its caregiver alone.
+We believe that the infant safety information provided on this site can help protect your baby against high chair accidents, however, an infant's safety is the responsibility of its caregiver alone.

 Creative Baby Nursery Rooms accepts no responsibility for any accident, which may occur as a result of any information on this site.